kbushick/kioupakis-group-data/boron_arsenide_heterostructures/pseudos/README.md

-# BAs Psuedopotential Files
+# BAs Pseudopotential Files
-The UPF psuedo files are used for the LDA calculations.
+The UPF pseudo files are used for the LDA calculations.